Knowledge base

 - this can be used to display "exclusive" or targeted content, for example, by going to

-new.domain.xyzwhen the main site was previouslydomain.xyz
+new.domain.xyzwhen the main website was previouslydomain.xyz.

 Prerequisites

-- Own at least one domain.
+- You must own at least one domain.

-- Own an Infomaniak Web Hosting.
+- Have an Infomaniak Web Hosting plan.

 Refer to the guide Add a subdomain to your Web Hosting.